WPManageNinja/wpsocialninja-docs/guide/getting-started/wp-social-ninja-glossary.md

 ## N

-**Notification Popup:** A Pro feature that displays individual social reviews (like a recent 5-star Google review) in a small popup box.
+**Notification Popup:** A Pro feature that displays individual business reviews (like a recent 5-star Google review) in a small popup box.
 This appears to visitors as they browse your site.

 ## O